ESMValGroup/ESMValTool_Tutorial/_episodes/10-diagnostics.md

 - "Explain how a diagnostic script reads the preprocessor output."

 keypoints:
 - "ESMValTool provides helper functions to interface a Python diagnostic script with preprocessor output."
 - "Existing diagnostics can be used as templates and modified to write new diagnostics."
+- "Many functions can be imported from ``esmvaltool.diag_scripts.shared`` and used in your own diagnostic script."
 ---

 ## Introduction